-Amp up the feel good factor with lunch or brunch at Skye Bistro, situated inside the science centre.
+Maintain your energy with lunch or brunch at Skye Bistro, situated inside the science centre.
 Tuck into a kaleidoscope of colour while munching on so good fish tacos or any of their gorgeous salads.

-For the best high tea experience, you want to do is show up a few minutes before 5 p.m. for a daily ritual saluting those hard prohibition times.
+For the best high tea experience, you want to show up a few minutes before 5 p.m. for a daily ritual saluting those hard prohibition times.
 A bell will be rung, a toast made and shots of whisky are served all round.
 Then it’s time for tea, prohibition style.

 Served in an unassuming teacup, your reputation is sure to be preserved.
 Two savoury crostini and a beignet compliment the Prohibition Tea and ensure you’re the envy of the other patrons.

 The reigning star at the Royal Saskatchewan Museum is Scotty, currently the world’s largest T-Rex specimen ever recovered.
 Scotty, found in Eastend, Saskatchewan is legit larger than Sue, the famed dino at Chicago’s Field Museum.
 Sorry Sue, you ain’t nothing on Scotty’s 5 tonne skull.

 Come to pay your respects to Scotty at the CN T. Rex Gallery, but stay to learn about the traditions and history of Aboriginal Peoples and their relationship to the local land in the First Nations Gallery.

 Tableside Martinis at Avenue Restaurant Regina

 If you don’t get a fin de siècle feel when walking into Avenue restaurant, situated in Regina’s old Canada Life Assurance Building, I don’t know when else you would.
 Avenue is a restaurant that respects the past, while celebrating the bounty of the region.

 As good as the food is, it’s their tableside martinis that really stand out.
 Order it and a well stocked bar cart will be wheeled to your table.
 Then, a mixologists will run you through a dizzying array of martini and alcohol options.

-RCMP Depot and Museum
+RCMP Museum Regina

 To become a Royal Canadian Mounted Police, cadets must go through a rigorous six-month training program that takes place at the RCMP Academy Depot Division in Regina.
-From May to September, visitors can take guided walking or driving tours to understand what it really takes to become a Mountie and there’s an RCMP museum to visit, too.
+At this training facility is also an RCMP Museum in Regina, known as RCMP Heritage Centre.

-A visit here may also make you question what year it is, as so many aspects of Canadian history are layered into RCMP traditions.
+A visit here may also make you question what year it is.
+So many aspects of Canadian history are layered into RCMP traditions.